lbo462/course-notes/tcp/tcp.md

 But still, default TCP waits for a timer based on the RTT before it considers a segment lost.
 This process is bettered by a particular TCP extension, named __fast retransmit__ that we'll talk about later on.

-## Slow start, congestion avoidance and tutti quanti
+## Slow start, congestion avoidance and TCP enhancements

 When TCP initiate a connection, it starts its __slow start__ process.
 This process consist in increasing the supposed cwnd exponentially until it reaches a threshold called __ssthresh__ (_slow start threshold_).